Khun Sa: In Thailand

 During the next two decades, from 1974 to 1994, Khun Sa became the dominant opium warlord in the Golden Triangle.
 The share of heroin sold in New York originating from the Golden Triangle rose from 5% to 80% during this period, and Khun Sa was responsible for 45% of that trade.
 The DEA assessed that Khun Sa's heroin was 90% pure, "the best in the business".
 During the height of his power, in the 1980s, Khun Sa controlled 70% of the opium production in Burma, and built a large-scale infrastructure of heroin refining factories to dominate the market for that drug.
 He may have once supplied a quarter of the world's heroin supply.
 He commanded 20,000 men, and his personal army was better armed than the Burmese military.
 His notoriety led the American government to put a $2 million bounty on him.
 The American diplomat to Thailand referred to him as "the worst enemy the world has".

 After his release Khun Sa went underground, and in 1976 rejoined and reformed his forces in Ban Hin Taek, in northern Thailand, close to the border with Burma.
 Soon after he began to reform his forces he adopted the Shan name "Khun Sa" (literally "Prince Prosperous") for the first time.
 He renamed his group the Shan United Army, began to claim that he was fighting for Shan autonomy against the Burmese government, and told international reporters that his people only grew drugs to pay for clothes and food.

+In 1976, Sydney businessman Andrew Lowe alleged under formal questioning by the Australian Bureau of Narcotics that he had been the translator for a meeting between Nugan Hand Bank co-founder Michael Jon Hand and Khun Sa, who had managed to slip into Australia undetected, to arrange the finance of heroin imports from Hong Kong into the US.
 In 1977 he offered to take his territory's entire opium crop off the black market by selling it to the American government, but his offer was rejected.

 Although Khun Sa was not the mastermind of the local drug trade, he controlled areas where drugs were grown and refined.
 The owners of the local heroin refineries were from Bangkok, Hong Kong, and Taiwan, and paid Khun Sa in exchange for the protection of his army.
 American government workers, who visited Khun Sa's compound in 1977 to negotiate with him, believed that the Thai government tolerated his presence on Thailand's northwestern border in order for his army to serve as a buffer between them and more radical revolutionary groups active in Laos and Burma at the time.